-Gorilla trekking Uganda from Kigali/Uganda gorilla safaris from Kigali involve you flying to Kigali International Airport in Rwanda and then connect to Uganda through the Cyanika border in Kisoro or Katuna border in Kabale to enjoy Uganda gorilla trekking safaris from Kigali Rwanda to Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.
+Gorilla trekking Uganda from Kigali/Uganda gorilla safaris from Kigali involve you flying to Kigali International Airport in Rwanda and then connecting to Uganda through the Cyanika border in Kisoro or Katuna border in Kabale to enjoy a Uganda gorilla safari from Kigali Rwanda to Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.

 If you are looking for Uganda gorilla trekking tours from Kigali Rwanda? we have put together a list of the best Uganda gorilla safari from Kigali Rwanda packages for you to enjoy Gorilla trekking in Uganda from Kigali to Bwindi Impenetrable and Mgahinga Gorilla Parks plus the beautiful green and such villages go Rwanda and Uganda as well as the gently rolling hills plus the local people in their villages as they go on their daily work.